-Exciting, intelligent and versatile attacking midfielder
+Exciting, intelligent and versatile winger

 Technically gifted with pace to boot, Leroy Sane joined City in August 2016 as one of Europe’s hottest prospects.